gameboy9/DW3Randomizer/README.md

 - An opportunity to rename the starting characters from the get go!
 - All party members are revived with full HP and MP on a party wipe, regardless of save location. (this causes graphical errors, but it does not affect the game overall)
 - No more lectures after a party wipe, saving 13 seconds minimum for each instance.  (this also causes graphical errors, but, again, it does not affect the game overall)
+- The super-high encounter rate when possessing a Golden Claw has been removed.

 ### For the first three levels (Slight, Moderate, Heavy)
 - Coming soon!